-The risk of this tick to human health in New Jersey is unknown.
-C. kelleyi and has been reported to feed on humans in other states.
-Unlike ‘hard ticks’, soft ticks feed multiple times over many years for short periods of time, with blood meals lasting just minutes to hours.
-The species of bats that host these ticks commonly roost in human made structures such as attics of homes as well as barns.
-When not host seeking or feeding, these ticks shelter in the cracks and crevices of bat roosting structures and may not be easily surveyed or detected.
-Occupants of these structures including humans, pets and livestock, may be bitten without awareness of these parasites.
-In other states, microbes including a novel spotted fever Rickettsia, a novel relapsing fever-related Borrelia, and Bartonella henselae have been found in C. kelleyi.
-These microbes can be harmful to humans, pets and livestock, and more research is needed to assess the medical and veterinary significance of these ticks.
+The risk of this tick to human health in New Jersey is unknown although C. kelleyi has been reported to feed on humans in other states.
+Unlike hard ticks, soft ticks feed multiple times over many years for short periods of time, with blood meals lasting just minutes to hours.
+The species of bats that host these ticks commonly roost in human-made structures such as attics of homes as well as barns.
+When not host-seeking or feeding, these ticks shelter in the cracks and crevices of bat roosting structures and may not be easily surveyed or detected.
+Occupants of these structures including humans, pets, and livestock, may potentially be bitten without awareness of these parasites.
+In other states, microbes, including a novel spotted fever Rickettsia, a novel relapsing fever-related Borrelia, and Bartonella henselae have been found in C. kelleyi.
+These microbes can be harmful to humans, pets, and livestock, and more research is needed to assess the medical and veterinary significance of these ticks.